paultechguy/DdnsUpdate.NET/README.md

           "serverPassword": ""
         }

-    > For localhost testing using Windows, you can use [Papercut-SMTP](https://www.papercut-smtp.com/).
+    > Note: For localhost testing using Windows, you can use [Papercut-SMTP](https://www.papercut-smtp.com/).
 This is an excellent tool to verify email is working on a production deployment.

     ### Gmail SMTP Configuration
     See [Gmail Help](https://support.google.com/mail/answer/185833) for assistance in creating Gmail application passwords.